 Radicchio, Baby Gem, Orange and Ruby Grapefruit Salad

 - Cut the radicchio in half lengthwise and then into thirds, leaving the cores intact.
-With a basting brush, brush the cut sides with extra virgin olive oil and season well with salt and freshly cracked pepper.
-On a grill pan on medium heat, place the radicchio cut-side down, turn occasionally over 5-7 minutes, or until charred.
+With a basting brush, brush the cut sides with 1/2 tbsp extra virgin olive oil and season well with salt and freshly cracked pepper.
+On a grill pan on medium heat, add 1 tbsp of olive oil and place the radicchio cut-side down.
+Turn occasionally over 5-7 minutes, or until charred.
 Remove from the pan and place on a platter.

-- Repeat similar with baby gem lettuce.
+- Repeat above with baby gem lettuce.
 Cut into quarters and grill for 2-3 minutes.

 - Slice both ruby grapefruit and oranges at both ends of the fruit and then hold the fruit on its base.
 Using a downward motion with knife remove the peel.

 - Then turn the fruit on its side and cut into 0.5 cm thick rounds.

 - Thinly slice half a red onion.